ivanBel97/blender-metro-2033/README.md

 2. Pack to .zip archive folder with name "io_scene_4a_engine"
 3. In blender find tab "edit" -> "preferences" -> "add-ons" -> press "import" or "add" (button in right top)
 4. In blender explorer select .zip archive
+5. Restart Blender
+6. Check tabs "Import", "Export"
+7. Enjoy :)

 **Status info:**
-- *Yes - all work correctly
+- Yes - all work correctly
-- *In progress - can work, but not fine
+- In progress - can work, but not fine
-- *In futher - will be add in futher
+- In futher - will be add in futher

 | Format   | Import status | Export status |
 | :------: | :-----------: | :-----------: |